doomluc/cucumber-jvm/java/README.md

 }
 ```

+TODO: Link to cucumber/regular expressions.

+### Data tables

+TODO: Show use of regular DataTable object

+### Doc strings

+TODO: Show use of regular DocString object

 ## Hooks

-Declare hooks that will be executed before/after each scenario/step by annotating a method.
-The method may declare an
+Declare hooks that will be executed before/after each scenario/step by
-argument of type `io.cucumber.java.Scenario`.
+annotating a method.
+The method may declare an argument of type
+`io.cucumber.java.Scenario`.

  * `@Before`
  * `@After`
  * `@BeforeStep`
  * `@AfterStep`

+TODO: Add Examples

 ## Transformers

+TODO: Explain that parameters, data tables and docs strings can be transformed
+into java objects

 ### Parameter Type

 Step definition parameter types can be declared by using `@ParameterType`.
+The
-The name of the annotated method will be used
-as the parameter name.
+name of the annotated method will be used as the parameter name.

 ```java
 package com.example.app;